What is birth photography?

 First and foremost the birth of your child is one to remember for ever and ever.
-Secondly you and your partner will be able to focus on your labor and not in who will document this special moment.
-The photographer will be focused in providing this services and capturing every detail of the process.
-If you want to be able to see the moment you realize that today is the day, the connection you will share with your partner during labor and birth, when you meet your baby for the first time, you should hire a birth photographer.
+Secondly you and your partner will be able to focus on your labor and not in who will be taking pictures of this special moment.
+The photographer will be focused in providing these services.
+The photographer will be responsible of capturing every detail of the process, the connection you share with your partner during labor and birth, when you meet your baby for the first time, when you look at your partner for the first time, all the little details.
 Details like the first cry, the baby’s weight and height, footprints, first feed, those will be some of the special moments that should and will be captured.

 My partner is not sure about having a birth photographer?

-I think the partner should know that the main purpose of a birth photographer is to allow them to be available for the whole labor/birth and focus on YOU and baby.
+I think there is a misconception of what Birth Photography is about.
+Your partner should know that one of the main purposes of a birth photographer is to allow them to be a support for mom the whole labor/birth and focus on YOU, themselves and baby.
 In addition to that most fathers that I've talked to mention that their main worry is privacy and/or a crowded room.
-I am considered a "fly in the wall", meaning that I stay as far as I am able and capture everything and silently as I am able.
+I am considered a "fly on the wall", meaning that I stay as far as I am able and capture everything as silently as I am able.
 Some would call it a "birds sight".
 I always recommend my moms to schedule the pre-consultation meeting along with their partner so they can ask any questions they may have.